People new to using CDEP may find the below instructions helpful when first navigating through the online diabetes programme.

 Topics can be selected using the 'My learning' drop down and 'Select a topic' or via the blue quick link on the left of the landing page when you sign into the website.

 Within each topic there are a series of competencies that you will need to pass to demonstrate your overall competency for that topic.
 These competencies are based on the relevant UK Diabetes Competency Framework.
 The number and level of competencies required is determined according to your specified registration level you selected when you created your account, which are:

-Should you feel your specified registration level is incorrect, you can easily alter your level within the 'My account' section of the website.
+If your CDEP registration level is incorrect, you can easily change your level in the 'My Account' section of the website.

 PLEASE NOTE: the CDEP registration level is not an overall assessment of your wider expertise as a healthcare practitioner, but is the minimum level of diabetes-specific competency your current role requires you to possess.
-Therefore not all medical or nursing staff will need to have the same diabetes competency level... some may require core, while others diabetes specialist or higher competencies depending on their specialty and the level of support they offer people with diabetes.
+Therefore not all healthcare staff of the same professional will need to have the same diabetes competency level... some may require core, while others intermediate, diabetes specialist or higher competencies depending on the level of support they offer people with diabetes.

 A series of questions (quiz) will be automatically generated for you once you have clicked on a chosen competency.
-Competencies can be completed in any order.
 The quiz will contain typically between 2 and 5 questions and once you have answered them all, by clicking on one or more of the possible answers, you will be immediately shown your quiz results and which questions were answered correctly or incorrectly.

 Consistent with competency-based education, 100% mastery is required in order to progress.
 If unsuccessful, you will be offered the opportunity to re-take the quiz with a new set of questions or choose another topic or competency.